nanjekyejoannah/micropython/docs/develop/gettingstarted.rst

    $ cd micropython
    $ git remote add upstream https://github.com/micropython/micropython.git

-Configure upstream and origin if you cloned the main repository.
+It is common to configure ``upstream`` and ``origin`` on a forked repository to assist with sharing code changes.
 You can maintain your own mapping but it is recommended that origin maps to your fork and upstream to the main MicroPython repository: